linksync/woo_eparcel/readme.txt

 1. You'll see linksync settings in the admin menu.

 == Changelog ==

+= Version 1.2.19 - 05 July 2018 Release =

+* Remove consignment if not exist in current manifest.
+* Fix delimiter issue when create consignment for international.

 = Version 1.2.10 - 26 September 2017 Release =